LGBTQ Heroes: Freddie Mercury – The Queen who rocked the world

 Flamboyant and outrageous, as the front-man of pop-sensations Queen, Freddie Mercury was a major music star.

-Let’s take a look at his life and legacy.
+Let’s take a moment to celebrate his life and career.

 Born in 1946 as Farrokh Bulsara, the man that became Freddie Mercury was raised by his Parsi family in Zanzibar and sent to school in India.